Makoto Naegi: Reception

 Makoto has been a popular character.
 In a popularity poll from the franchise for the collected release of Trigger Happy Havoc and Goodbye Despair, Makoto took the first spot.
 During the 10th anniversary of the franchise, staff members received multiple messages from fans who were inspired by Makoto's actions and ideals in the first Danganronpa game despite the dark character's dark narrative with Ogata herself often getting these responses by the players.
 Comic Book Resources said he was an intelligent character, citing how he solves cases despite initially being passive during his debut, with TheGamer adding his dynamic with Kyoko helps become a better character.
 Manga News specifically mentioned his bond with Kyoko Kirigiri not only when it comes to solving cases but also opening up to one another.
-Despite appearing as a unlikely hero, TheGamer still felt Makoto manages to come across as a proper hero in the end of the game.
+Despite appearing as an unlikely hero, TheGamer still felt Makoto manages to come across as a proper hero in the end of the game.
 Eurogamer said that Makoto highly contradicts the series' cast due to him not having any particular talent as he was chosen by luck but finds his journey painful to watch as the protagonist is unable to help other students who are in danger from being killed or becoming killers.
 The narrative of Danganronpa makes the player connect with Makoto by experience the murders and executions despite their friendships.
 Among relationships, Screenrant regarded his rivalry with Byakuya as one the best in anime praising how, despite the two of them competing to solve crimes, there are times the two rely on each other.
 The same site noted Makoto is not a traditional rpg protagonist due to having several flaws to surpass across the game which he succeeds at.
 In an analysis from the series, The A.V.
 Club notes Makoto's characterization is an exception to the type of other talented students seen in the story who are obsessed with their talents and how much superior they can be in the process and is not obsessed with his identity.
 This lack of superiority allows Makoto to be a more rationalized character who is able to see through murders, showing a notable growth in the finale which can be shown as a symbolism of graduating from school.